-This chicken and vegetable stir fry is an easy 30-minute meal that’s perfect for busy weeknights.
-It’s loaded with fresh veggies and coated in a delicious stir fry sauce.
+This chicken stir fry is an easy 30-minute meal that’s perfect for busy weeknights.
+It’s loaded with fresh veggies and coated in a delicious stir-fry sauce.
 Serve over rice or noodles for the ultimate take-out style dish!

 Table of Contents

-A stir fry is one of my go-to weeknight dinners.
+A stir fry is one of my go-to weeknight dinners, along with kung pao chicken, Mongolian beef and Korean ground beef bowls.
 Not only does everything cook together in just one skillet, but it’s super quick too.
 It’s an easy 30-minute meal that’s perfect to make when you want to clean out your fridge.
-My kind of meal. :)
+This and chow mein chicken are my kind of meals!

 How to Make Chicken Stir Fry

-- SAUCE.
-Add the cooked vegetables back into the pan with the chicken, then pour in the stir fry sauce.
+- Simmer.
 Let the mixture simmer for about 5 minutes until the sauce thickens up.
 Then serve over rice and enjoy!

 - Cook veggies first.
 If you’re adding in lots of vegetables (like I have above), I think it’s best to cook the veggies first.
 Then set them aside on a plate while the chicken cooks.
 This way the pan won’t be overcrowded and everything will cook evenly.
 Then once the chicken is done, you can toss the vegetables back in with the sauce.